Click to view this guide

 Ok, so you might be pretty sceptical about body types if you’ve not come across the idea before.
 Well, the principle is not any different to personality types or blood types.
 We’re all people but we’re all different – and there are some common building blocks that make us that way.

-Body types first became documented over 5000 years ago in the Ayurvedic system of medicine.
+Body types are thought to be first used over 5000 years ago in the Ayurvedic system of medicine in India.
 Traditional medicine systems since then have all used body types in their application, including Chinese, Greek, Japanese, Persian-Arabic and Tibetan.

 Today’s doctors take the Hippocratic Oath but may not be aware that Hippocrates based his approach on ‘four humours’.
 Beyond his famous quote “let food be your medicine”, lies the principle that not any food can be used for any cure.
 One person’s cure may be another person’s cause!